dopaminedtox/dopaminedtox/README.md

 ## Perhaps do not if:

-- 🤷🏼‍♂️ I'm not sure if this is a problem for me, I'm pretty good at completing tasks
+- 🤷🏼‍♂️ You're not sure if this is a problem at all, you're pretty good at completing tasks

-## I (author) need your help if:
+## I (the author) need your help if:

 - ❎ "Thanks, you know I'm something of a doctor myself"